-- Press and hold ENTER/MARK until the New Waypoint window appears, and release it.
-A default three-digit name and symbol is created for the new waypoint. - 2.
-To accept the waypoint with the default name and symbol, press ENTER to confirm the highlighted OK prompt. - To enter a different name, highlight the name field and press ENTER, then use the ROCKER to enter the new letter/ numbers, and press ENTER when finished.
-Use up to 10 alphanumeric characters for the name. - 4.
-To select a different symbol, highlight the symbol field to the left of the name, and press ENTER.
-Use the ROCKER to highlight the new symbol, and press ENTER.
+- Press and hold ENTER/MARK until the New Waypoint window appears, then release it.
+A default three-digit name and symbol is created for the new waypoint. - To accept the waypoint with the default name and symbol, press ENTER/MARK to confirm the highlighted OK prompt. - To enter a different name, highlight the name field and press ENTER/MARK, then use the ROCKER to enter the new letter/numbers, and press ENTER/MARK when finished.
+Use up to 10 alphanumeric characters for the name. - To select a different symbol, highlight the symbol field to the left of the name, and press ENTER/MARK.
+Use the ROCKER to highlight the new symbol, and press ENTER/ MARK.

-- To enter optional comments or a depth, highlight the Comments or Depth field to the right of the location coordinates and press ENTER, use the ROCKER to enter a value, and press ENTER. - To manually enter a set of coordinates, highlight the coordinates and press ENTER, use the ROCKER to enter the new coordinates, and press ENTER when finished. - 7.
-When finished, use the ROCKER to highlight OK, and press ENTER to save the waypoint into memory.
+- To enter optional comments or a depth, highlight the Comments or Depth field to the right of the location coordinates and press ENTER/MARK, use the ROCKER to enter a value, and press ENTER/MARK. - To manually enter a set of coordinates, highlight the coordinates and press ENTER/MARK, use the ROCKER to enter the new coordinates, and press ENTER/MARK when finished. - 7.
+When finished, use the ROCKER to highlight OK, and press ENTER/MARK to save the waypoint into memory.